Sergix/JTerm/docs/release/jterm-v0.3.0-docs.md

 	- `-w` - specifies window width
 	- `-l` - specifies window height
 	- `-t` - sets the name of the window, displayed in the title bar
+- `ps` - Lists all processes in System

 > JTerm 0.3.0
 > `jterm-v0.3.0.jar`